Neil Wallis: Arrest and prosecution

 On 14 July 2011, Wallis was arrested by the Metropolitan Police investigating the News of the World phone hacking scandal.

 At this development, the Outside Organisation edited their website, removing his listing as MD and a part of his biography which had stated "What he [Wallis] doesn’t know about journalism and media isn’t worth knowing".
 In February 2013, it emerged the Crown Prosecution Service (CPS) would not be charging Wallis over phone hacking.

 This changed on 30 July 2014, when the CPS announced that it had authorised the Metropolitan Police to charge Wallis with conspiring to hack phones to listen to voicemails between January 2003 and January 2007.
 The charges were brought as part of Operation Pinetree into ex-News of the World features staff, a separate inquiry to the one into hacking by the paper's newsroom staff which resulted in the jailing of ex-News of the World editor Andy Coulson.
 In its statement the CPS said it had been decided there was "sufficient evidence for a realistic prospect of conviction and that a prosecution is in the public interest".
 The paper's former features editor Jules Stenson was also charged and was scheduled to appear with Wallis before Westminster Magistrates' Court on 21 August 2014.
 They both subsequently appeared at a case management hearing at the Old Bailey in December 2014 at which Wallis pleaded not guilty to the charges against him and Stenson pleaded guilty.
-Wallis' trial began at the Old Bailey in June 2015, he was represented by Phil Smith of Tuckers Solicitors; He denied the charges against him.
+Wallis' trial began at the Old Bailey in June 2015, he was represented by Phil Smith of Simons Muirhead Burton; He denied the charges against him.
 On 1 July 2015, Wallis was unanimously cleared by the jury after it had spent four days considering the charges against him.
 Speaking outside the court Wallis said he was feeling "very emotional", adding that the case against him had been part of a "vicious politically driven campaign" against the press.
 He claimed that fighting the claims against him had cost him his life savings, damaged his health and career, and taken a toll on his family.